 We offer a wide variety of services and are happy to customize a training or production plan for individuals or for teams teaching in a diversity of disciplines and modalities.
 The Online Learning team is ready to help!

 Individual Course Planning & One-on-One Consultations

-Faculty members are encouraged to contact an Instructional Designer (ID) for Online Learning to discuss refining current approaches or incorporating new strategies and methods into their coursework, ideally following the course design & development process.
+Faculty members are encouraged to contact an Instructional Designer (ID) for Online Learning to discuss ways to refine current approaches or incorporate new strategies and methods into their coursework, ideally following the course design & development process.